YeinsAristizabal/House-Prices/README.md

 # House Prices
-A basic approximation to a model that predicts the price of a house using linear regression.
+A basic approximation to a model that predicts the price of a house using linear regression